 The entire academy knew about it, now.
 The new students learned this fact within days of arriving.
 There was a necromancer studying among them.
 A twisted, deranged madman who experimented with the dead.

 What could be more abhorrent?
 What could be more wrong?
 Necromancers had existed since the dawn of magic, but today they were shunned and feared.
-Famous examples among their kind had been used to haunt children’s dreams for generations, and the tale of Az’kerash, the horror that had brought death to two continents for hundreds of years before being slain, still lurked in everyone’s memory.
+Famous examples among their kind had been used to haunt children’s dreams for generations, and the tale of Az’kerash, the horror that had brought death to two continents for over a century before being slain, still lurked in everyone’s memory.

 Necromancy was evil.
 Few species could look into the rotting, dead eyes of a corpse and see anything but wrongness there.
 Perhaps the Selphid students sympathized with Pisces, and maybe there were those who quietly thought he did nothing wrong.
 But they were silent and the rest of the academy turned their backs on him.